Author. Consultant. Astrologer.

-Her wide-ranging professional background includes mental health work with young people, domestic abuse work with women and children, solution-focused hypnotherapy and retail management.
+Her wide-ranging professional background includes mental health practitioner work with young people, domestic abuse work with women and children, solution-focused hypnotherapy and retail management.
 Maya has worked for Zara, Calvin Klein, Harvey Nichols, Reiss and Oliver Bonas.

 Half Woman Half Grief